cosmicexplorer/cpm/README.md

 cpm
 ===

 A package manager for C in the style of npm.
+See the [docs directory](docs/) for usage and examples.

 # Why?